Near zero-field microwave-free magnetometry with ensembles of nitrogen-vacancy centers in diamond: Results

 We explored the properties of the cross-relaxation feature at zero field in different diamond samples with varying NV density.
-During these experiments neither microwave nor radiofrequency fields were applied.
+During these experiments, neither microwave nor radio-frequency fields were applied.
 We only observed the cross-relaxation feature at zero-field in diamonds with NV density $\gtrsim0.9$\,ppm.
-Moreover, linewidth and contrast of the zero-field feature depends on the NV-center density.
+Moreover, linewidth and contrast of the zero-field cross-relaxation feature depends on the NV-center density.
 In the examples in Fig.\,\ref{zero_field}, both linewidth and contrast increase with NV-center density.
 The contrast of the feature also depends on the laser intensity.
-Table\,\ref{bulk} summarizes the characteristics of the observed zero-field feature in different samples.
-Characterization of the the zero-field feature was performed with a laser spot diameter of 50\,$\mu$m.
+Table\,\ref{bulk} summarizes the characteristics of the observed zero-field cross-relaxation feature in different samples.
+Characterization of the the zero-field cross-relaxation feature was performed with a laser spot diameter of 50\,$\mu$m.
 For the bulk NVs, the optimum contrast is observed at different values of laser intensity for each sample.
-Higher laser intensity is used in the case of NV layers because the signal-to-noise ratio for layer samples is low at reduced power and the contrast increases with laser intensity.
-The NV density of the Sumi\_300 kev sample is estimated based on a comparative fluorescence measurement with respect to the 2170612-13 sample.
-The linewidth and contrast are slightly position dependent because of the variation of NV density over the sample.
-The lowest (i.e, most favorable) ratio of linewidth and contrast is observed for 3.7\,ppm-NV-concentration bulk sample\,(``George").
+Higher laser intensity is used in the case of thin film NV samples because the signal-to-noise ratio for such samples is low at reduced power and the contrast increases with laser intensity.
+The NV density of the sumi\_300 kev sample is estimated based on a comparative NV fluorescence measurement with respect to the 2170612-13 sample.
+The linewidth and contrast are slightly position-dependent because of the variation of NV density over the sample.
+The lowest (i.e. most favorable) ratio of linewidth and contrast is observed for 3.7\,ppm-NV-concentration bulk sample\,(``George").